open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### GetCurrentSpan

-returns the current Span from the current context.
+Returns the current Span from the current context.

 There should be no parameter.